EIndriksons/CS50W/lecture1/README.md

 A pull request can be made to merge a branch of a repository with another branch of the same repository or even a different repository.
 Pull requests are a good way to get feedback on changes from collaborators on the same project.

 Note that forks and pull requests are both GitHub specific features.

+## More on HTML
+More useful HTML tags:
+- `<a href="path/to/hello.html">Click here!</a>` : link to `hello.html`, some URL, or some other content marked by `id` by passing `#id` to `href`
+- `<input type="radio"> Option 1` : radio-button option for a form, where only 1 out of all the options may be selected ``` html

+There are lots of new useful tags with HTML5, but not all browsers, especially older browsers, will support these new features.
+Nonetheless, these new features can be used with increasing confidence that they will be rendered appropriately for a significant portion of users.